TrueFit/CashRegister/README.md

 The Fine Print
 --------------
 Please use whatever technology and techniques you feel are applicable to solve the problem.
-We suggest that you approach this exercise as if this code was part of a larger system.
+We suggest that you approach this exercise as if this code were part of a larger system.
 The end result should be representative of your abilities and style.

 Please fork this repository.
 When you have completed your solution, please issue a pull request to notify us that you are ready.